gitter-badger/tix-cli/README.md

 ### Any OS

-If you already have Git and Node.js installed on the local machine, run the following oneliner at the git bash or linux shell to  install and run the CLI:
+If Git and Node.js are installed on the local machine, run this oneliner at git bash or linux shell to install the CLI:

     curl https://raw.githubusercontent.com/TixInc/TixCli/master/tix-cli.js > tix-cli.js && node tix-cli